Cover photo by Gregg Darling.

 Status and Conservation

-Locally common.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-Only known from high quality habitats and as such is not tolerant of habitat degradation.
+The Palmiet Sprite is locally common.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Palmiet Sprite is only known from high-quality habitats and as such is not tolerant of habitat degradation.

 Distribution